ryanduchin/music-video-collector/README.md

 Not going to get to:
 - [ ] Edit profile with tagline
+- [ ] Button to watch next video in playlist
 - [ ] All videos have nested comments, users can add comments